JackDavidWearn/QA-Core-Practical-Project/README.md

 # QA-Core-Practical-Project
-Repository for the QA DevOps Core Practical Project
+Repository for the QA DevOps Core Practical Project.

+## Table of Contents